kicktheken/spaceboard/README.md

 Spaceboard
 ==========

 Spaceboard is a whiteboarding app combined with mindmap.
+Made for Dropbox Hack Week 2014.

 ### How to build ###